eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 }
 ```

 You can choose not to create any node in the `_createChildren()` method.
-Because the outline nodes are calculated on demand, the UI will show you an expandable node that doesn't reveal any children if expanded.
+Because the outline nodes are calculated on demand, the UI will show you an expandable node that doesn't reveal any children even if it is expanded.
 This might be confuse your users a bit.
 To overcome this shortcoming, you have to implement the method `_isLeaf(modelElement)` with the appropriate argument type, e.g.

 ```java
 // feature nodes are leafs and not expandable